-Basically, what they’re saying is that there is potentially a "perfect combination" of themes and WordPress ADA Compliance Plugins that will result in an accessible website.
+Basically, what they’re saying is that there is potentially a "perfect combination" of themes and a WordPress ADA Compliance Plugin that will result in an accessible website.
 However, it is up to the user to not only do extensive research to achieve this but also manually incorporate and implement all of the adjustments.

 As far as accessible WordPress themes go, there are 92 of them.
 However, according to their team, “commercial themes typically have more effort, attention, and support put into them compared to free themes.
 So, if your website is important enough, you might consider a paid theme instead of a free one.”
 What does this mean for WordPress users?
 That if they consider their website “important”, they can’t choose an accessibility theme because it’s free.

 Currently, none of the paid themes on WordPress are up to the accessibility standards of the WCAG, the web content accessibility guidelines.
 These are the most updated and widely adopted standards for accessible websites worldwide.
 Ironically enough, in order to have an accessible theme, WordPress refers users to the WCAG for manual implementation.

 WordPress plugins are highly well-known and recommended for certain features.
 However, none of the WordPress accessibility plugins offer full WCAG compliance.
 The majority of WordPress accessibility plugins only cover 20% of the WCAG and do not offer remediation for screen reader compliance and keyboard navigation.
 Without these adjustments, your website is not accessible to blind people and the motor-impaired.
 Both of these elements are central for full compliance, making up 80% of the entire WCAG.